wasmCloud/wadm/oam/README.md

 - `spreadscaler` - Defines the spread of instances of a particular entity across multiple hosts with affinity requirements
 - `link` - A link definition that describes a link between a component and a capability provider or a component and another component

+## JSON Schema

+A JSON schema is automatically generated from our Rust structures and is at the root of the repository: [oam.schema.json](../oam.schema.json).

 ## Example Application YAML

-The following is an example YAML file describing an ALC application
+The following is an example YAML file describing an application

 ```yaml
 apiVersion: core.oam.dev/v1beta1